onginnovations/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

 1. Download the latest version of the Mixed Reality Feature Tool from the [**Microsoft Download Center**](https://aka.ms/MRFeatureTool).

-2. Unzip the folder and double click **MixedRealityFeatureTool.exe** to launch the Mixed Reality Feature Tool.
+2. Unzip the folder and double-click **MixedRealityFeatureTool.exe** to launch the Mixed Reality Feature Tool.

     ![A screenshot of launching the Mixed Reality Feature Tool.](img/open-mixed-reality-feature-tool.png)